 Lists, as you’ve seen them until now, permit only sequential access.
 You can’t get to the third element until you’ve been through the first two.
 This means that when you recur, you do so on a list that is only one element smaller.

 For some computations, this is particularly problematic if you’re working on a multi-processor, such as a machine with many cores.
-Even with just two processors, the amount of work the two would do will be very imbalanced because one is processing a single element while the other is processing the entire rest of the list.
+Even with just two processors, the amount of work the two would do would be very imbalanced because one is processing a single element while the other is processing the entire rest of the list.
 It would be much better if we could split the list roughly in half, and thus (in some cases) reduce the overall processing time by half.
 That requires a different kind of list data structure, which is what we’re going to explore.

 Due to the nature of the assignment, you are limited to using only the following functions from the support code: